David Vernon (professor)

-David Vernon (born 1958) is the Coordinator of the European Network for the Advancement of Artificial Cognitive Systems and he is a research professor at the Institute for Artificial Intelligence, University of Bremen.
+David Vernon (born 8 March 1958) is the Coordinator of the European Network for the Advancement of Artificial Cognitive Systems and a research professor at the Institute for Artificial Intelligence, University of Bremen.
 He is also a member of the management team of the RobotCub integrated working on the development of open-source cognitive humanoid robot.
+He previously worked in a range of institutions in Ireland and elsewhere, and has published books on computer vision and more than 80 research papers.

 Career

-Vernon has held positions at Westinghouse Electric, Trinity College Dublin, the European Commission, the National University of Ireland Maynooth, Science Foundation Ireland, Etisalat University College, Etisalat University College, and the University of Skövde.
+Vernon has held positions at Westinghouse Electric, Trinity College Dublin, the European Commission, the National University of Ireland Maynooth, Science Foundation Ireland, Etisalat University College, Etisalat University College and the University of Skövde.

 During his tenure as Head of School of Computer Science in the National University of Ireland Maynooth he was responsible for introducing the first stand-alone Computer Science degree programme to that university.

-He has authored two and edited three books on computer vision and has published over eighty papers in the fields of Computer Vision, Robotics, and Cognitive Systems.
+Vernon has authored two and edited three books on computer vision and has published over eighty papers in the fields of computer vision, robotics and cognitive systems.
 His research interests include Fourier-based computer vision and enactive approaches to cognition.

-Before moving to Bremen, he was a professor at Carnegie Mellon University in Kigali, Rwanda, focusing on Masters programs by research in Computing fields.".
+Before moving to Bremen, Vernon was a professor at Carnegie Mellon University in Kigali, Rwanda, focusing on Masters programs by research in Computing fields.